 Save the date!
 Chorus is happening in Edmonton, Alberta from May 17-20th, 2024!

 Each year, Canadian UU young adults (18-35) gather to build beloved community, deepen our cross-country connections, and grow as spiritual beings.
 This gathering, called Chorus, happens over May long weekend every year, in conjunction with its sibling event for youth, CanUUdle.

 Chorus looks a little bit different every year.
-On even-numbered years (Conference years), Chorus is quite integrated into the CUC’s National Conference, while still offering specific opportunities for young adults to connect with their community.
-On odd-numbered years (Standalone years), Chorus is more of a pure “con.”
+Every other year (Conference years), Chorus is integrated into the CUC’s National Conference, while still offering specific opportunities for young adults to connect with their community.
+The other years (Standalone years), Chorus is more of a pure “con.”
 Participants eat, sleep, worship and do activities together in the same building (often a church, camp or retreat site), and join with the youth of CanUUdle for some shared activities a few times during the weekend.

 Chorus, CanUUdle and the National Conference

 Chorus happens at the same time as CanUUdle, our national youth conference (for teens aged 14-19 and their adult advisors), and the weekend includes some shared programming.
 Older youth (17-19) can get to know the young adult community through the bridging dinner and may choose to “bridge” in a ceremony to mark their transition from youth to young adulthood.

 Every other year (“Conference years”), both CanUUdle and Chorus happen alongside the CUC’s National Conference.
 In the other years (“Standalone years”), they happen alongside each other.

 On Conference years, Chorus is designed to give young adults a “both/and” experience – inviting them to engage as full participants of all aspects of the CUC Conference as well as have specific opportunities to build community with each other in more intimate settings and with the bridging youth who are joining the YA community.